 This laptop’s biggest selling point is probably its good battery that can last up to about 10 hours without recharge on the 17-inch Envy model.
 This laptop’s massive 1 TB hard drive is another big bonus.

 The Lenovo L340 is among the more highly rated budget laptops.
 The most economical model is the L340 that incorporates an eighth-gen Intel i3-8145U processor, 8 GB RAM, and Intel UHD Graphics 620 GPU.

 It offers a whopping 1 TB storage.
-The L340 also has an ok battery that can last several hours without recharge.
-Granted, this laptop won’t be much good for gaming and more system resource heavy applications, but it will be fine for utilizing most office suites.
+The L340 also has an ok battery that can last several hours without a recharge.
+Granted, this laptop won’t be much good for gaming and more system resource-heavy applications, but it will be fine for utilizing most office suites.